sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 ### Clean up symbol information
     Currently, most of the binary files installed in the target system carry various symbol information, which does not affect execution, but takes up a large amount of storage space.
 If there is no debugging-related requirement, this information can be cleaned up to reduce storage space.

-    You can use the strip command to clean up symbol information, but strip must be able to handle the target platform binary, so we can use the strip command in the cross-compilation tool chain to operate.
+    You can use the strip command to clean up symbol information, but strip must be able to handle the target platform binary, so we can use the strip command in the cross-compilation toolchain to operate.
 The steps are as follows:

 ```sh
 pushd ${SYSDIR}/sysroot